 - their College membership number(s) (if available)

-- the name of institution where they are currently employed as a trainee
+- the name of institution where they are currently employed as a trainee or work place

 - the name of institution where research described in the article took place (if different from employer)